hansenlab/em_paper/README.md

 Scripts for the variation-tolerance analysis:
 1. EM_paper_variation_tolerance_objects.R
-This script depends on a data frame "exactab", which is downloaded from the exac browser.
+This script depends on a data frame "exactab", which is downloaded from the ExAC browser.
+The "isEM" column is defined based on the epiGenesDF data frame, and the "isTF" based on the list of transcription factors downloaded from Barrera et al., 2016.
 2. EM_paper_variation_tolerance_figures.R

+Scripts for the local domain constraint analysis:
+1. EM_paper_domain_constraint_functions.R
+2. EM_paper_domain_constraint_binary.R
+3. EM_paper_domain_constraint_analysis_quantitative_version.R

-Scripts for co-expression analyses:
+Scripts for the co-expression analysis:

 1. EM_paper_gtex_read.R
 This script reads the gtex raw gene-level quantifications from GTEx into R, and transforms them into log2(RPM+1).